SCOTTISH RECORDS

 (a) have been born in Scotland; or

-(b) have either parent born in Scotland; or
+(b) have either parent (natural or adoptive) born in Scotland; or

-(c) have continuously resided in Scotland for a period of 3 years immediately prior to the date of acceptance of eligibility by Scottish Athletics Ltd; or,
+(d) have continuously resided in Scotland for a period of three years immediately prior to the date of acceptance of eligibility by Scottish Athletics Limited; or

-(d) have been declared eligible, selected for and competed for Scotland in an international whilst previously qualified under (a), (b) and (c) and have not since rendered him/herself ineligible by competing for another country, either in the UK or elsewhere.
+(e) have been declared eligible, selected for and competed for Scotland in an International whilst previously qualified under (a), (b), (c) or (d) and have not since rendered themself ineligible by competing for another country, either in the UK or elsewhere; and/or

 SATS